 After his brother Ron was born (8 years difference), the drinking escalated, accompanied with frequent outbursts of violence.
-Many times, after a night of drinking, Albert would beat up Helen.
+Many times, after a night of drinking, his Father, Albert, would beat up his Mom, Helen.
 One such night, living in an apartment situated above a tavern, Albert came home drunk, threatening, once again, to abuse Helen.
 Norman stood at the top of the flight of stairs that led to their apartment, his younger brother standing behind him, hanging onto his pant leg.
 As Albert approached the top of the stairs, Norman said, "Not tonight!" and he proceeded to knock Albert down the flight of stairs.

 Despite such challenges, my Dad was senior class president at Warrenton High and lettered in two sports.
 After graduating high school, he enlisted in the US Navy, and served on-board the destroyer, James E. Keyes, as a sonar operator, during the Korean theater.

 Shortly after being discharged, he married my Mom, Shirley Thompson, and attended college at Oregon Technical Institute in Klamath Falls, Oregon.
 During their time at OTI, my two sisters, Lori and Joni were born.
 On December 22, 1956, I was born as well.